Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-Yes, we are currently working on problem solving around food waste at school.
+Food scrap bins to be introduced.

 Helpful Report

 What are three words that describe the activities in this kit?
-Hands-on, basic, awards
+Food waste solutions

 How effective was the resource in fostering critical thinking about food waste issues?